Author: Tudor Rees

-Porth yr Ogof is famous for having the largest cave entrance in Wales, at over 17m wide and 5m tall, it attracts attracting caving hobbyists and aficionados from across the globe.
-Paintings of the cave have existed since the early nineteenth century, indicating that it has been considered the caving crown jewel of the Brecon Beacons for years.
+Porth yr Ogof is famous for having the largest cave entrance in Wales, at over 17m wide and 5m tall, it attracts caving hobbyists and aficionados from across the globe.
+Paintings of the cave have existed since the early nineteenth century, indicating that it has been considered the caving crown jewel of Bannau Brycheiniog (Brecon Beacons) for years.

 Why is Porth yr Ogof the go-to location for caving in Wales, and what caving adventures do Adventure Britain offer there?